 - In email announcements, such as sale emails or newsletters.

-- In transactional emails, like invoices and shipping confirmations.
+- In transactional emails, like online invoices and shipping confirmations.

 - As part of your email signatures.
 You could simply add a link to the bottom of your email signature that encourages recipients to click and learn more.